 - Commercial support for running on major platforms, including:

 - All modern versions of Linux supporting systemd: Red Hat, CentOS, Fedora etc.

 - Ubuntu, Debian and CoreOS.

 - Private Cloud: Bare Metal, VMware, OpenStack.

 KET is placed in the market alongside CoreOS’ Tectonic commercial distribution of Kubernetes, which also bundles open source Kubernetes components with additional proprietary offerings, and aims to allow operators to deploy ‘Google infrastructure for everyone else (GIFEE)’; Canonical’s Distribution of Kubernetes that creates and manages clusters using the organisation’s JuJudeployment technology, for which commercial support can be obtained; Red Hat’s OpenShift 3, which provides a commercially supported platform-as-a-service (PaaS) offering powered by Kubernetes and Docker; and the managed service offerings of Kubernetes, for example, Google Container Engine (GKE) and Platform9’s Kubernetes-based Containers-as-a-Service (CaaS).

-Additional details of Apprenda’s release of the Kismatic Enterprise Toolkit (KET) can be found on the Apprenda blog, and the code can be found within the Kismatic subfolder of the Apprenda GitHub account (which also contains the future high level KET roadmap).
+Additional details of Apprenda’s release of the Kismatic Enterprise Toolkit (KET) can be found on the Apprenda blog, and the code can be found within the Kismatic subfolder of the Apprenda GitHub account.
 A Kismatic Users Google Group and Kismatic Slack channel have also been created to allow users to ask questions within a public forum.